 Academic Impressions

-In partnership with the Office of the Provost & Executive Vice President and the 果冻传媒麻豆社 Library, Employee Development and Learning offers all UI employees access to Academic Impressions.
-(AI) is a platform dedicated to providing leadership, personal development, and skills-based training opportunities to faculty and staff in higher education.
+In partnership with the Office of the Provost & Executive Vice President and the 果冻传媒麻豆社 Library, Employee Development and Learning offers all U of I employees access to Academic Impressions.
+(AI) is a platform dedicated to providing leadership, personal development and skills-based training opportunities to employees in higher education.
 Most training is free via our partnership with AI, and some courses are available with a fee.

 All 果冻传媒麻豆社 employees can access AI through their Single Sign-On (SSO). 果冻传媒麻豆社 and click “Create Account/Login” in the upper right corner of the screen.